blay/blay.se/edgeryders.markdown

-There are clear examples of this on Edgeryders, for example a post called ’’Being paid for doing what you like - still impossible’’ (lucyanna, n.d.) where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not uncomfortable with and doing what you like but not get rewarded financially for it.
+There are clear examples of this on Edgeryders, for example a post called ’’Being paid for doing what you like - still impossible’’ [@beingpaid] where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not comfortable with and doing what you like but not get rewarded financially for it.
 The options that the poster sees is only getting by with temporary jobs while trying to find time for ones passion or moving away to a place where one can live of very little.
 The discussion in the comment field however quickly turns to a discussion of the political situation that brought this dilemma about and political actions and alternative economic systems that could solve this it such as time-banks, alternative currencies, ways of sharing resources.

-The Edgeryders platform has also been successful in encouraging people to tell stories from their own life situations and then have an active team and community that encourages wider reflection in the discussions.

 ### Process, outcome and continuity

 Most of the examples of participation on Edgeryders, although there are exception, could be called process oriented.
-Rather than using any means to work towards a well defined goal, they aim to establish procedures and form of interaction where political discussions and actions are made possible.
+Rather than using any means to work towards a well defined goal, they aim to establish procedures and forms of interaction where political discussions and actions are made possible.
 This can be seen in protest movements as well as the system building and social innovation.
-As is expressed in an interview with a participant of Los Indignados posted on Edgeryders (Paola, n.d.), in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
+As is expressed in an interview with a participant of Los Indignados posted on Edgeryders [@interviewindignados], in examples such as occupy and Indignados, this has been criticized from outsiders as a weakness.
 But from within the movements it is rather seen as an indication that they are trying to address the roots of the contemporary political situation rather than trying to fix problems on the surface.

 One can link this to a larger societal trend of moving from formal modes of interaction to experiment with open-ended forms of participation.
-Not only in political action but also regarding for example innovation in the business world (von Hippel, 2005).
-This is of course correlated to the rise of networked communication technologies.
+Not only in political action but also regarding for example innovation in the business world where firms are encouraged to constantly innovate and change their structures[@Hippel2005a].
+This is of course correlated to the rise of networked communication technologies enables their users to create new forms of organization and information exchange.

-For political action though there are some problems associated with this form of participation and that is a widespread problem with continuity.
+For political action though there are problems associated with this form of participation such as a widespread problem with continuity.
 Since participation is mostly based on time- and resource consuming volunteer efforts and a process-oriented practice is based on continuous involvement without ever really reaching a plateau where political gains are institutionalized and secured, it can easily lead to individual and collective burn-out.
 For the corporate world, this is rarely a problem